 The Songhai Empire was the largest and last of the three major pre-colonial empires to emerge in West Africa.
-From its capital at Gao on the Niger River, Songhai expanded in all directions until it stretched from the Atlantic Ocean to what is now Northwest Nigeria and western Niger.
+From its capital at Gao on the Niger River, Songhai expanded in all directions until it stretched from the Atlantic Ocean (modern Senegal and Gambia) to what is now Northwest Nigeria and central Niger.
 Gao, Songhai’s capital, which remains to this day a small Niger River trading center, was home to the famous Goa Mosque and the Tomb of Askia, the most important of the Songhai emperors.
 The cities of Timbuktu and Djenne were the other major cultural and commercial centers of the empire.

 The Songhai people founded Gao around 800 A.D. and established it as their capital in the 11th century during the reign of Dia Kossoi.
 As the city and region grew in importance, the Malian Empire incorporated both as it expanded across the West African savanna.

 Mali’s power however was eventually weakened by palace intrigue that interrupted the orderly succession of emperors.
 Recognizing the weakness at the center of Mali, Gao rebelled in 1375.
 Songhai then began its own imperial expansion at the expense of Mali, conquering Mema in 1465 and three years later siezing Timbuktu, the largest city in the region, from the Taureg who had recently taken it from Mali.